Huawei Mate XT Ultimate Design: Madness in phone form, but it sort of makes sense

 A gloriously futuristic folly of a smartphone that you’ll probably never own, but it’s also brilliantly bonkers

-I’ve seen my fair share of concept phones over the years, and most of them have never made it to market.
+I’ve seen my fair share of concept phones over the years, and most have never made it to market.
 The Huawei Mate XT Ultimate Design, however, is different.
-It’s one of those products that looks like it shouldn’t be possible, but has also, somehow, made out of the factory and into shops, albeit only in China at the moment, where there are huge waiting lists for it.
-It’s a phone that probably should never have been made, but I’m very glad to have got my hands on one for a sneaky early look.
+It’s one of those products that looks like it shouldn’t be possible but has made its way out of the factory and into shops, albeit only in China at the moment, where there are huge waiting lists for it.
+It’s a phone that probably should never have been made, but I’m pleased to have got my hands on one for a sneaky early look.

 Huawei Mate XT Ultimate Design hands-on: Design and first impressions

 Is it unwieldy?
 You bet it is.
-All bits of metal and engineering that goes together to make such a product possible means this is a hefty old block of tech.
+All bits of metal and engineering that go together to make such a product possible means this is a hefty old block of tech.
 It weighs nearly 300g, and you need two hands to unfold it.
-It isn’t as thick as you might think when folded, and it’s only a little thicker than, say, the OnePlus Open, but at 12.8mm it is still a fair old chunk.
+It isn’t as thick as you might think when folded, and it’s only a little thicker than the OnePlus Open, but at 12.8mm it is still a fair old chunk.

 Is it complicated?
 By jingo, yes.
 Just perusing the full specifications list made me feel slightly giddy.
 This is a phone, after all, with not one, not two but three screen configurations: in fully folded mode, it’s effectively a 6.4in smartphone, with a resolution of 1,008 x 2,232; unfold one leaf from the rear, flip it over and you get a 7.9in screen with 2,048 x 2,234 pixels.
 Finally, in fully unfolded mode you have a 10.2in diagonal, a 3,184 x 2,232 resolution, 120Hz expanse of LTPO OLED that will look great when you’re watching TV and movies.